plaveczlambert/deep_euler_tests/README.md

 In this repository the Deep Euler Method is tested on two different equations: the Lotka-Volterra equation and the Van der Pol equation.
 The aim of the tests is to compare the solutions got by using the Euler, the Deep Euler and the Dormand--Prince method.
 No attempt is made to compare the computational costs.

-The data generation and neural network training is implemented in Python.
-The Deep Euler Method is implemented in C++.
+The whole process of training data generation, neural network training and ODE solution are all implemented in Python.
+Additionally, the Deep Euler Method is also implemented in C++.
 This demonstrates the viability of a C++ DEM implementation, but the code is far from optimized.

 ## Running the Codes

-The codes are written in Python (some in Jupyter notebooks, some as standalone scripts) and C++.
+The codes are written in Python (some in Jupyter notebooks, some as standalone scripts).
 No matter which equation you want to test, the process is the following:
 1. Install the [necessary packages](#necessary-packages).
 1. Go to the test's root folder: `Lotka` for Lotka-Volterra, `VanDerPol` for Van der Pol. :slightly_smiling_face:
 1. Create the empty folders: `build`, `data`, `training`, `simulations` (within Lotka or VanDerPol).
 1. Generate learning data using the `data_gen_*` jupyter notebooks.
 After all the cells ran, a `.hdf5` file will be available in the `data` folder.
 1. Train a neural network model with `dem_train.py`.
 The trained model will be available in the `training` folder with several files about the training.
 The file `traced_model_*.pt` is the trained neural network.
 The `scaler*.psca` is the data scaling.
 These are necessary for DEM.
 In case of Lotka, there is no scaling, no scaler file.
 More about training [here](#training).
+1. Integrate the ODE with Euler, Dormand--Prince and DEM using an `*_figures` jupyter notebook.
+Now you need your traced model and its scaler to use DEM.
+1. Ready, view the plots :relaxed:

-1. Run the C++ code.
-This simulates one of the systems with DEM.
-Outputs the simulation data into the `simulations` folder.
+Alternatively, you can test the trained Deep Euler Method in C++ code.
+Even in this case the data generation and training should still be carried out in Python (1-5).
+Using the C++ code simulate the ODE with DEM.
+This outputs the simulation data into the `simulations` folder, which can be read and plotted with an `*_figures` notebook.
 On how to set up the C++ environment consult [this section](#running-the-c-codes).
-1. View the results of the simulation with an `*_figures` jupyter notebook.

 ### Training
 First you need to have data to train a neural network, so use a `data_gen_*` jupyter notebook to generate learning data.